 With that said, even if you step back and cancel the smart functions in the future, you'll still have a very capable camera.
 Free online Full HD storage with 4K backup on a microSD card locally will have its appeal too.

-Ultimately, the feature set of the Arlo Ultra makes it hard not to recommend if you have deep pockets, but there's no avoiding that it's a camera that can be frustrating to get the best out of.
+Ultimately, the feature set of the Arlo Ultra makes it hard not to recommend if you have deep pockets, but there's no avoiding that it's a camera that can be frustrating to get the best out of initially.
 If nothing else, it will make your 720p cameras look embarrassingly low-res and entice you to upgrade.

 Alternatives to consider